iremaksoy14/adviceatapp/README.md

 # adviceatapp

-The database was created using sqlite and converted to json file and included in the project.
+The database was created using Sqlite and converted to json file and included in the project.